Updated March 2026 | By Jake Mercer, ToolShed Tested

 - Titanium coating (TiN): Harder, stays sharp longer, better for metal

-- Cobalt (M35/M42): Not a coating but an alloy—handles stainless steel and hardened metals
+- Cobalt (M35/M42): Not a coating but an alloy -- handles stainless steel and hardened metals

-Brad-Point Bits — Clean Holes in Wood
+Brad-Point Bits -- Clean Holes in Wood

 Best for: Wood, plywood, some plastics

 The sharp center point positions the bit exactly where you want it, and the spurs on the outside rim score the wood before the flutes cut.
 Result: clean, splinter-free holes.
 Essential for furniture-making, cabinetry, and any visible woodwork.
+The difference in hole quality between a brad-point and a standard twist bit in wood is dramatic -- the brad-point produces a sharp, defined entry point and clean walls, while a twist bit wanders slightly and leaves a rougher, sometimes torn edge.

-Masonry Bits — Concrete, Brick, and Stone
+Masonry Bits -- Concrete, Brick, and Stone

 Best for: Concrete, brick, block, stone, tile

 Identifiable by their wide, arrow-shaped carbide tips.
 Must be used with a hammer drill for concrete and brick.
 The hammering action cracks the material while the bit clears debris.
-Never use on metal or wood.
+The carbide tip is brazed onto a steel shank -- the carbide does the actual cutting work, while the steel body removes debris through the flutes.
+Without the hammer action, a masonry bit in rotation-only mode will eventually penetrate concrete but takes 10 times longer and burns through bits rapidly.

-Spade (Paddle) Bits — Large Holes in Wood, Fast
+Spade (Paddle) Bits -- Large Holes in Wood, Fast

 Best for: Rough holes in wood for running pipes and wires

-Step Bits — Sheet Metal and Thin Materials
+Step Bits -- Sheet Metal and Thin Materials

 Best for: Sheet metal, electrical panels, thin plastic

 The cone shape with graduated steps lets you drill multiple hole sizes with one bit.
-The stepped design won’t grab and tear thin materials the way a standard twist bit can.
+The stepped design won't grab and tear thin materials the way a standard twist bit can.
+Step bits are especially valuable in electrical panel work, HVAC ductwork, and conduit installation where you need clean holes in steel or aluminum sheet without a pilot hole.

-Hole Saws — Large Diameter Holes
+Hole Saws -- Large Diameter Holes

 Best for: Doorknob holes, pipe penetrations, large openings

-Forstner Bits — Precision Large Holes in Wood
+Forstner Bits -- Precision Large Holes in Wood

 Best for: Flat-bottomed holes, overlapping holes, angled drilling in wood